Justinpeu/Internship_Ioannina/README.md

 3rd Generation :
 ![image](https://github.com/user-attachments/assets/3ab90247-a059-4c3e-a3f1-56838c8ccca5) ![image](https://github.com/user-attachments/assets/533f52e3-0e68-45fe-893b-00497b116036)

-## Second Generation
+## Second Generation synthetic data
-The goal is to build a density plot from multiple generator for each feature from the real dataset and the synthetic dataset :
+The goal is to build a density plot from multiple generator for each feature from the real dataset and the synthetic dataset on the same dataset ("Adults"):
 ### First try
 Test only with VAE generator : ![Image](https://github.com/user-attachments/assets/15cf8b93-04cc-49ad-9415-079ff6ee1f15)
 ### Second try : multiple generation with more generator